 CONVERSATION | Wednesday 14 Oct | 17:00 - 18:30 CET | Online

-In this conversation, as part of the RCMC Thinking With series, Ila Nagar will discuss her work notably in her book Being Janana: Language and Sexuality in Contemporary India (Routledge, 2020).
-We invite Nagar to think with us so that we may become better accountable to objects in our collection that flow into Nagar’s dialogue with “same-sex desiring male-bodied subjects in Lucknow, India,” wherein her book’s engagement “with the full complexity of janana identities and experience […] calls for a reassessment of gender categories and a new understanding of power and sexuality amidst emerging Indian modernities.”
+In this conversation, as part of the RCMC Thinking With series, Ila Nagar discusses her work notably in her book Being Janana: Language and Sexuality in Contemporary India (Routledge, 2020).
+The event looks at questions of what it means to think gender and sexuality across cultures, societies, and legal systems.
+The conversation addresses both more general topics about what it means for Europeans and Euro-North-Americans to romanticize gender formations, and also engages the more specific circumstances of "same-sex desiring male-bodied subjects in Lucknow, India."
+Ila Nagar "calls for a reassessment of gender categories and a new understanding of power and sexuality amidst emerging Indian modernities."
+We invite Nagar to think with us so that we may become better accountable to objects in our collection that flow into Nagar’s engagement “with the full complexity of janana identities and experience […] calling for a reassessment of gender categories and a new understanding of power and sexuality amidst emerging Indian modernities.”

 Un/Engendering the Collections: Rethinking Gender in the Ethnographic Museum